 There are no exceptions.
 You MUST know the answers to these questions.
 It allows you to plan your follow-up.

-What is the next step in this process?
+What are the next steps in this process?

 What is your timeline for getting back to candidates about the next steps?

 Want More Help With Job Interviews?

 Check out my eGuide with practice questions, an interview prep sheet and more resources to help you feel more confident interviewing.